heldersrvio/aws-vpc/README.md

  rc-update add iptables
  /etc/init.d/iptables save

  lbu commit -d xvda # this is important.
-Your changes will not persist if you don't commit them to the apkvol file.
+Your changes will not persist if you don't commit them to the apkovl file.
  ```

  The src/dest check is already disabled when Terraform creates the aws_instance 'nat' resource.